Perspective | Roy Williams is walking away — and college basketball is losing a pillar of goodness

 When Williams won his third national title in 2017, giving him one more than his mentor, Williams wouldn’t even hear any talk that he had somehow surpassed Smith.
 “Remember one thing,” he said.
 “Everything I know about basketball and coaching I learned from him.
 I’d have never been anything as a coach without him.”

 Smith disagreed.
-When Williams was at Kansas, I pointed out to him that Williams’s teams did everything Smith’s did: from the passing-game offense; to changing defenses; to pointing at players for assists; to starting walk-ons on Senior Day.
+When Williams was at Kansas, I pointed out to him that Williams’s teams did everything Smith’s did: from the passing-game offense to changing defenses to pointing at players for assists to starting walk-ons on Senior Day.
 Smith listened, then shook his head.

 “That may be so,” he said.
 “But his teams run their stuff better than we do.
 That’s coaching.”